AlonNT/Thesis/README.md

 4. Note that in this setting a larger learning-rate was useful (0.015 v.s.
 0.003), even though all other hyper-parameters were the same as BP.

-Conclusions and future work:
+Food for thoughts:

 - Predicting the original input images certainly extracted better-than-random features.
-  However, as pointed out by [Wang et al.](#revisiting-locally-supervised-learning-an-alternative-to-end-to-end-training-sep-2020), intuitively neural-networks should preserve information regarding the input, but **discard task irrelevant information**.
+  However, as pointed out by [Wang et al.], intuitively neural-networks should preserve information regarding the input, but **discard task irrelevant information**.
   Using reconstruction loss alone only preserves information regarding the input, it does not relate to the task in hand.
   - Can we incorporate some sort of task-irrelevant information disposal?
     Does it have to take the labels into account?
-  - Other self-supervised methods (e.g. SimCLR) also does not involve the task in their features extraction, how does it match the observations in [Wang et al.](#revisiting-locally-supervised-learning-an-alternative-to-end-to-end-training-sep-2020)?
+  - Other self-supervised methods (e.g. SimCLR) also does not involve the task in their features extraction, how does it match the observations in [Wang et al.]?
+    Possible answer - self-supervised tasks indeed relate to the final task in hand, even though they are not the same task.
+    Task relevant information for them is also relevant for the final task, etc.

 - Further techinal work on the models might give different insights.
   For example: